Trail Conditions

 (McLean Lake Trail – Mt.
 Sima Road)

-Limited 22 Nov 2025 trail reported to be plowed from Sima road to 1km north of gravel pit and from there to McLean Lake road had wheel ruts but was otherwise fair.
+Rough Caution trail is plowed with one lane left snow covered for winter recreation use.
+Snow lane reported to be in fair condition.
 Caution crews and equipment working on and near trail for wildfire prevention project.
 Trail will be one lane plowed and one lane snow covered for winter season.

 Copper Haul Road